Experts in

 Prepare Claim Valuation

-We will put together a schedule of loss setting out the losses you have incurred and the extent of the injuries you have sustained.
+We will put together a schedule of loss, setting out the losses incurred and the extent of the injuries sustained in your cerebral palsy medical negligence claim.

 Negotiate Settlement